Computer Science Employment

 The Department of Computer Science at the University of Virginia School of Engineering and Applied Science seeks applications for the following positions.

-APPLICATION DEADLINE: Review of applications will begin June 10, 2022 and continue until the position is filled.
-The University will perform background checks on all new hires prior to employment.
+Review of applications will begin on December 1, 2022, and will continue until the positions are filled.
+The University will perform background checks on all new faculty hires prior to making a final offer of employment.

 Open Rank Academic General Faculty